Sustainable Systems, MSPD.

 Option A) Distance Learning Program – 985 USD

 Permaculture Students are able to study at their own pace, fitting their studies around their lives.
 For busy people, this form of learning is the ideal alternative to being physically on campus.

-Permaculture Students also have the opportunity to complete their Permaculture Design Diploma on-campus for 5 months, and then complete their Master’s Degree online at their own pace.
+Permaculture Students also have the opportunity to complete their Online Permaculture Design Diploma and complete their Online Master’s Degree at their own pace.